 This post isn't about a game, but about how to defend against an over-enthusiastic, over-eager opponent who decides that you look easy enough to beat quickly.
-The Patzer's Opening is played by White when he (or she) reckons that Black should be a pushover, and makes some extremely aggressive moves from the start.
+The Patzer (or Patzer's) Opening is played by White when he (or she) reckons that Black should be a pushover, and makes some extremely aggressive moves from the start.
 With precise play you can gain the advantage against this kind of opening.

 2. Qh5